 If the testator’s will was last in the testator’s possession, the testator was competent until death, and neither the will nor a duplicate original of the will can be found after the testator’s death, it is presumed that the testator destroyed the will with intent to revoke it.
 This presumption is a presumption affecting the burden of producing evidence.

 Despite this, in accordance with California Probate Code 8223, a lost or destroyed will can be admitted to probate the decedent’s estate.
-The petitioner must provide enough evidence to overcome a rebuttable presumption that the testator intended to revoke or destroy his/her will.
-The petitioner must provide sufficient evidence about the testator’s desires concerning the administration of his/her estate.
+However, the petitioner must provide evidence to prove that the testator did not intend to revoke or destroy the will.
+Plus, the petitioner must provide sufficient evidence about the testator’s desires concerning the administration of the estate.

 The petition for probate of a lost or destroyed will shall include a written statement of the testamentary words or their substance.
 If the will is proved, the provisions of the will shall be set forth in the order admitting the will to probate.